izraz/phyconst/README.md

 ## Units and naming

 Variable naming follows the PhysicalConstants package in Mathematica - names are descriptive in CamelCase.
-(Values are not identical to Mathematica though)
+(Values are not identical to Mathematica though.)

 All units are SI unless other units are appended with an '_' to variable name.
 E.g.